Need help with the legalese around New York nanny tax rules? Trying to figure out how to pay your household employee the right way?

 Household employers in New York must purchase insurance coverage to provide Paid Family Leave to household employees who work 40 or more hours per week.
 Domestic workers are eligible for benefits once they have been in employment for 26 consecutive weeks.
 New York’s Paid Family Leave provides employees with job-protected, paid time off to bond with a newly born, adopted, or fostered child, care for a family member with a serious health condition, or assist loved ones when a family member is deployed abroad on active military service.

 Employers in New York City with a domestic worker who has worked for the employer for at least a year and who work more than 80 hours a calendar year must provide two days of paid safe/sick time per year.
 Safe time and sick time accrued by a domestic worker will carry over to the next calendar year.
 You must provide written notice of these benefits to employees when they are hired.

-WESTCHESTER COUNTY SICK LEAVE LAW
+WESTCHESTER COUNTY SICK AND SAFE TIME LEAVE LAWS

 Employers in Westchester County with a domestic worker who has worked for the employer for at least a year and who works more than 80 hours a calendar year must provide up to 40 hours of paid sick time in a year.
 Domestic workers accrue one hour of earned sick time for every 7 days worked.

 Westchester County employers must provide employees who work more than 90 days in a calendar year with 40 hours of paid safe time leave.
 Safe time leave can be used by employees who are victims of domestic violence or human trafficking to (i) attend/testify in criminal and/or civil court proceedings relating to domestic violence or human trafficking; and/or (ii) to move to a safe location.